Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-modelling-instructions-english.rst

 Fundamental Frequency
 ---------------------

-As discussed previously, the root time manager in charge of a simulation will maintain its virtual time based on the fundamental overall frequency the simulation user specified: this frequency (ex: 50 Hz) directly dictates the duration in virtual time between two successive engine ticks (ex: 20 ms).
+As discussed previously, the root time manager in charge of a simulation will maintain its virtual time based on the fundamental overall frequency the simulation user specified: this frequency (e.g. 50 Hz) directly dictates the duration in virtual time between two successive engine ticks (e.g. 20 ms).

 Therefore once this root time manager will have determined that all the actors to be scheduled this tick (the ones having to process actor message(s) and/or having to develop their behaviour on that tick) have reported that they have finished taking that current tick into account, it will then just increment the simulation tick, since the corresponding virtual 20 ms will have elapsed, and then declare that a new tick just has just begun.